hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 </code>
 </pre>

-In Angular 2 we use RxJS a polyfill library for ES7 Observables.
+In Angular 2 we use RxJS a polyfill/util library for the proposed Observables primitive in the next new version JavaScript.
 RxJS version 5 is in alpha and is a peer dependency with Angular 2.
 A slim Observable is used in Angular 2 core.
 The slim Observable does not have many of the useful operators that makes RxJS so productive.
 The Observable in Angular 2 is slim to keep the byte site of the library down.
 To use extra operators we import them like
 so: `import 'rxjs/add/operator/share';`.